Skip to content

 If a PR shows a required check CIExpected that never completes, branch protection is requiring a context that no workflow reports.

 Via API: Inspect with gh api repos/OWNER/REPO/branches/main/protection.
-Ensure required_status_checks.contexts contains "CI" and not "CIExpected".
-Re-apply using the JSON in Option B above with "contexts": ["CI"].
+Ensure required_status_checks.contexts contains CI, lane-check, and host-capability-check, and does not contain CIExpected.
+Re-apply using the JSON in Option B above with "contexts": ["CI", "lane-check", "host-capability-check"].